 In simple terms, savings accounts will very rarely allow consumers to beat inflation.
 Sound investments will almost always yield much greater returns.

-Ideal Amount of Money to Keep in Savings: Nor Saving Too Much Nor Too Little
+What’s The Ideal Amount of Money to Keep in Savings?

 While consumers shouldn’t invest their savings without an adequate emergency fund, it can be difficult to determine the point at which you have enough money saved.
 Typically, people need three to six months’ worth of living expenses in the bank, although it wouldn’t hurt to save more.
 For example, if you are self-employed and your income is unpredictable, or if you are the sole earner in your family, then you should aim to save nine months’ worth of living expenses.